nyan222/roman_empire_zoomcamp/README.md

 ![ppl](pics/ppl.png)

 First we have to load our data.
-Of cause I wanted to get modern data from twitter-x or insta, but snscraper does not work anymore, so we have nice dataset from [HuggingFace](https://huggingface.co/datasets/PleIAs/US-PD-Newspapers).
+Of course I wanted to get modern data from twitter-x or insta, but snscraper does not work anymore, so we have nice dataset from [HuggingFace](https://huggingface.co/datasets/PleIAs/US-PD-Newspapers).

 ```text
 Content